Skip to main content

 Website: The Confident Teacher

 Alex Quigley is one of the UK’s leading voices on literacy, vocabulary, and metacognition.
-A former English teacher and senior leader, he now works as National Content Manager at the Education Endowment Foundation.
-His blog The Confident Teacher distils the best of cognitive science and literacy research into practical strategies for the classroom.
-Known for his “5 Free Research Reads” newsletters, Alex helps busy teachers stay connected to current evidence without drowning in papers.
-His posts range from how to explicitly teach vocabulary to how metacognition shapes learning.
-Whether you are planning CPD or simply want to sharpen your everyday practice, Quigley’s writing makes complex research accessible and relevant.
+A former English teacher and senior leader, now at the EEF, his blog distils cognitive science and literacy research into practical classroom strategies.
+Known for “5 Free Research Reads”, he helps busy teachers stay connected to current evidence.
+From explicit vocabulary instruction to metacognition, Quigley’s writing makes complex research accessible and relevant.

 Dylan Wiliam — Formative Assessment Expert